 These changes allowed the Sultan to pursue a two or three build opening in '00.
-If Turkey did claim both Bulgaria and Greece in '00, its units would be positioned in a way that allowed it to work equally well with Austria-Hungary and Russia.
+If Turkey did claim both Bulgaria and Greece in '00, its units would be positioned in a way that allowed it to work equally well with Austria-Hungary or Russia.
 Further, Turkey's ability to develop its position in the eastern Mediterranean was slightly, though not significantly, impaired.
 This would help Italy in a small way.
 Finally, Austria-Hungary and Russia, if they worked together, could ensure that they captured Bulgaria, Rumania, and Serbia in '00 regardless of what Turkey did.
 This would hopefully facilitate the formation of A/Rs.
 Even in the face of a determined A/R, however, the Sultan still had the ability to obtain one or two builds in '00.

 When I published the V2.6.1. map with Konya, Damascus, and Palestine on it, I hoped I was done tinkering with Turkey.
 As it turned out, one more change was in the works.
 The two games played using the new map seemed to verify that the changes would have the desired effects as described above, but they also confirmed a disturbing trend.
 Basically, if Turkey took Egypt, it became a true Wicked Witch.
 Given Turkey's proximity to Egypt and Britain's commitments elsewhere, such a conquest seemed likely to occur in many games.
 I wanted to give western Powers the chance to regain a foothold in the eastern Mediterranean should Turkey occupy Egypt.
 The simple answer was to tweak the Suez Canal Rules so that a fleet or convoyed army could move directly from the Mid-Atlantic Ocean to Hejaz, as well as to Egypt.
 A British or French army appearing in Hejaz would be sure to make life interesting for the Sultan.
 The Sultan could defend his southern front easily enough, but doing so would mean one less Turkish unit was available to terrorize Turkey's neighbors.
 Turkey's spectacular performance in the games played to that date suggested that this small change was probably good for play balance purposes.

-So what's a Sultan do to in this brave new world?
-Actually, many of the same things he has always done.
+That's how we got to the current configuration of the Ottoman Empire.
+The question to be asked now is this: what's a Sultan do to in this brave new world?
+The answer is many of the same things he has always done.